 - Executing the command using port:

 sudo ssh user_name @ IP_server -p:22.
-Default port to connect to ssh is 22.
+The default port to connect to ssh is 22.

-- Accessing SSH with key and without password: If the user has private key, user can run following command to create SSH connection without providing the password.
+- Accessing SSH with key and without password: If the user has a private key, user can run the following command to create an SSH connection without providing the password.

 sudo ssh-copy-id user_name @ IP_server.

 The chmod command changes the permission of the files and directories.
 It allows to enable or disable the execution of the file.
 Admins can also restrict the read-write access by using certain commands.